nystrom/rivo/docs/design.md

 ### Union expressions

-The expression `e1 with e2` evaluates to the stream containing the values of `e1` and `e2`.
+The expression `e1 | e2` evaluates to the stream containing the values of `e1` and `e2`.
 All members of the stream must have the same tag.
 Duplicates are elided.

+### Intersection expressions

+The expression `e1 & e2` evaluates to the stream containing just `e1` if it is equal to `e2` and to the empty stream otherwise.

 ### Variables